 However, once you do have a branded domain name like: www.mycoolbiz.com, it’s time to lose the gmail, yahoo or hotmail address.
 Use your domain name email address instead.
 It’s far more professional for business communications.

 Not sure what a branded domain name email address is?

 A quick explanation…

 Once you get your domain name and web hosting in place, most come with a free email account.
 That means you can set-up a much more professional way to communicate using your branded email name.
 Plus it’s way more legit than some random gmail or hotmail address!

 Good examples of branded email addresses are:

 If You Created Your Website Yourself…

-If you created your website yourself utilizing a web builder (Wix, Weebly, Squarespace etc), you may not know how to set-up your branded domain email.
-You may not even know it’s a free option that came with the purchase of your domain/hosting.
+If you created your website yourself utilizing a web builder (GoDaddy, Wix, Weebly, Squarespace etc), you may not know how to set-up your branded domain email.
+You may not even know very often it’s a free option that came with the purchase of your domain/hosting.
 So if you’re not sure how to set-up your branded email account, reach out to your web hosting provider.
 They should be able to assist you.
-You can also contact a local web person who offers site admin, maintenance services.
+You can also contact a local web person who offers website admin and maintenance services.

 If you’re having your website professionally designed, ideally they will address this with you during the creation process of your website.

 For the record, you can still use your gmail or non-branded account for communicating with friends or family.
 And you can have your biz emails forwarded to your gmail account if you like.
 But just be sure to respond to business inquires from your branded email.